-- 41. Plaintiff Saenz has voted in past elections and intends to vote in the 2022 and future elections. - 42.
-Defendant Greg Abbott is sued in his official capacity as the Governor of the State of Texas.
-Under Texas election laws, Governor Abbott "shall order . . . each general election for officers of the state government" by proclamation.
-Tex.
-Elec.
-Code § 3.003. - 43.
-Defendant John Scott is sued in his official capacity as the Secretary of State of Texas.
+- 44. Defendant Jane Nelson is sued in her official capacity as the Secretary of State of Texas.
 Mr. Scott is "the chief election officers of the state," Tex.
 Elec.
 Code § 31.001(a), and is required to "obtain and maintain uniformity in the application, operation, and interpretation of" Texas election laws, such as by issuing directives and instructions to all state and local authorities having duties in the administration of these laws, id. § 31.003.
-As Secretary of State, Mr. Scott is empowered to remedy voting rights violations by ordering any official to correct conduct that "impedes the free exercise of a citizen's voting rights."
+As Secretary of State, Mr. Nelson is empowered to remedy voting rights violations by ordering any official to correct conduct that "impedes the free exercise of a citizen's voting rights."
 Id. § 31.005(b).
-Mr. Scott prescribes the forms used to obtain a place on a party's general primary ballot, see id. §§ 141.031, 172.021-.024.
-A political party wishing to hold a primary must deliver written notice to Mr. Scott noting its intent to hold a primary election, id. § 172.002, and must certify to Mr. Scott the name of each candidate who has qualified for placement on the general primary election ballot, id. § 172.028.
-Finally, the adopted redistricting plans are filed with the Secretary of State to ensure that elections are conducted in accordance with those plans.

-44. Defendant State of Texas is sued only with respect to the Section 2 statutory claims stated herein, for which Congress has abrogated sovereign immunity.
+Ms. Nelson prescribes the forms used to obtain a place on a party's general primary ballot, see id. §§ 141.031, 172.021-.024.
+A political party wishing to hold a primary must deliver written notice to Ms. Nelson noting its intent to hold a primary election, id. § 172.002, and must certify to Ms. Nelson the name of each candidate who has qualified for placement on the general primary election ballot, id. § 172.028.
+Finally, the adopted redistricting plans are filed with the Secretary of State to ensure that elections are conducted in accordance with those plans. - 45.
+Defendant State of Texas is sued only with respect to the Section 2 statutory claims stated herein, for which Congress has abrogated sovereign immunity.